-Disk encryption protects your data that is stored on standard or enhanced SSDs and eliminates the need to modify your business or application.
-In addition, ApsaraDB RDS automatically applies disk encryption to both the snapshots that are generated from the encrypted standard or enhanced SSDs and to the standard or enhanced SSDs that are created from those snapshots.
+Disk encryption protects your data that is stored on standard SSDS or enhanced SSDs (ESSDs) and eliminates the need to modify your business or application.
+In addition, ApsaraDB RDS automatically applies disk encryption to both the snapshots that are generated from the encrypted standard SSDS or ESSDs and to the standard SSDs or ESSDs that are created from those snapshots.

 Disk encryption is free of charge.
-You do not need to pay for the read and write operations that you perform on the encrypted standard or enhanced SSDs.
+You do not need to pay for the read and write operations that you perform on the encrypted standard SSDs or ESSDs.

-- Your RDS instance uses standard or enhanced SSDs.
+- Your RDS instance is equipped with standard SSDs or ESSDs.

 - Disk encryption cannot be disabled after it is enabled.

 - After disk encryption is enabled, the snapshots that are generated by your RDS instance carry over the disk encryption settings.
-All the new RDS instances that are created from these snapshots also carry over the disk encryption setting.
+All new RDS instances with standard SSDs or ESSDs that are created from these snapshots also carry over the disk encryption settings.

-- If your Alibaba Cloud Key Management Service (KMS) is overdue, the standard or enhanced SSDs of your RDS instance become unavailable.
+- If your Alibaba Cloud Key Management Service (KMS) is overdue, the standard SSDs or ESSDs of your RDS instance become unavailable.
 Make sure that your KMS works as normal.
 For more information, see What is KMS?

 - If you disable or delete the CMK that is used for disk encryption, your RDS instance cannot run as normal.
-For example, you cannot create snapshots, restore snapshots, or rebuild the secondary RDS instance.
+For example, you cannot create snapshots, restore data from snapshots, or rebuild the secondary RDS instance of your RDS instance.

 - Log on to the KMS console.